 We have timetabled 400 hours, over the course of the three year Junior Cycle programme, to the area of wellbeing.
 This represents 19% of students overall learning at Junior Cycle.
-We recognise that our journey to wellbeing is never complete and use the following indicators to guide us in our work and journey.
+We recognise that our journey to wellbeing is never complete and use the following indicators to guide us in our work and

 In Malahide Community School, we realise the importance of developing a shared responsibility for mental health and wellbeing across the whole school community.
 Over the last two years, we have taken part in the Jigsaw "One Good School" initiative and recently received our official certification as "One Good School".
 This follows on from our work with Jigsaw on their "One Good Adult" initiative and their "Peer Mentoring" programme.
-Wellbeing is our SSE focus for this year.

 We have been awarded the Amber Flag by Pieta House in recognition of the school's effort to create an environment that supports mental health.
-We were delighted to have the support over the last two years of Dr. Claire Hayes (Ph.D., Clin.
+We were delighted to have the support of Dr. Claire Hayes (Ph.D., Clin.
 Pyschol., A.F.PSI) in the implementation of our whole school Wellbeing Programme which focused on "Understanding and Managing Anxiety and Developing Resilience".

-This year, we will be taking part in the Planet Youth Initiative.
+Malahide Community School participated in the pilot Planet Youth Initiative.
 Planet Youth is an international evidence-based primary prevention model, developed by the Icelandic Centre for Social Research and Analysis (ICSRA) at Reykjavik University.
 The model uses a whole population approach and offers the opportunity to improve health and life outcomes for young people in many areas.